-Good Monday morning my friends, and welcome to a brand new week.
+Good muscle mass morning my friends, and welcome to a brand new week.
 I like the first day of the week more than most people I’m guessing, as I hear with some it’s not all that popular.
-Regardless of which side you’re on it’s time to put the old week behind us, and get on with some new and exciting challenges.
+Regardless of which side you’re on, it’s time to put the old week behind us, and get on with some new and exciting challenges.
 I’m here to help steer your enthusiasm towards our favorite pastime, as the subject of training should put a smile on your face no matter what day it is.

 This edition will feature one of the questions I get asked the most often – What is the best way to train to grow my muscles?
 That itself is a loaded question as there are many aspects of training to consider, which makes giving a simple answer not possible.
-That question will likely take several Muscle Monday’s to get to the bottom of.
+That question will likely take several posts to get to the bottom of.
 This week we will begin by trying to figure out what the most effective method of training frequency is, and should be used to get the most growth from our muscles.